katml/curiosity/AboutMe.md

 About Me :

-:wave: I am a Machine Learning Engineer and Data Scientist from Canada  :woman_technologist:
+:wave: I am a Machine Learning Engineer and Data Scientist  :woman_technologist:

 📈 ... that has an [un]healthy obsession with data and tea ... :tea: